knix2000/FlaskChallange/README.md

 # FlaskChallange
-Console application that callculates the quickest way to meassure 4 litre and 1 liter water using a 3 liter and a 5 liter flask.
+Console application that callculates the quickest way to meassure for examplt 4 litre or 1 liter water using a 3 liter and a 5 liter flask.